 Since 2004, the Roxbury Road Race Series has sponsored the Roxbury Marathon and Half-Marathon each autumn.
 Those races have attracted runners from throughout the United States.
-The 2016 marathon champion traveled from Virginia.
+The 2016 marathon champion traveled from Virginia and there were several runners from outside Connecticut that ran in the 2017 edition.

 In May 2014 the series co-sponsored a combined 3.7-mile run/1.8-mile walk to promote Lyme Disease Awareness.
 The initial event raised \$380 for treasury of the Class of 2017 at Shepaug Valley High School-Washington as well as additional money for Lyme Disease research.
 That second annual run in 2015 collected \$650 for the two funds.
-The event was held again in 2016 and is slated for a fourth engagement on May 13, 2017.
+The event was held again in 2016 and in 2017 it generated \$332 for Lyme Disease Awareness and another \$100 for the Class of 2017's treasury.

 Each December since 2011 the runners have suggested that entrants bring an unwrapped toy to the final race of the season and then have contributed those items to needy children during the holiday season through the donation box at the Roxbury Market.
-More than 25 toys were given in 2016.
+About 20 toys were given in 2017.

 In 2015 for the first time, the series collected pre-used clothing, which was donated to the Loaves & Fishes charity in New Milford, which in return provided \$60 to the series.
-A similar event was held in 2016 and another is slated for the 2017 season.
+A similar event was held in 2016 and 2017 and will be held again on November 25, 2018.

-In June 2014, the series contributed \$100 to Roxbury's Joey Fund and through the years, the runners have made similar donations to organizations related to victims of a 2015 house fire in Roxbury, the 9/11 attacks, Hurricane Katrina and the earthquake in Haiti.
+In June 2014, the series contributed \$100 to Roxbury's Joey Fund and through the years, the runners have made similar donations to organizations related to victims of the 2015 and 2017 house fires in Roxbury, the 9/11 attacks, Hurricane Katrina and the earthquake in Haiti.

 The series also held a fund-raiser called Seussical The Musical in March 2016 that collected \$250 for the theater production at Shepaug Valley High School.
 The runners also combined with the Minor Memorial Library in June 2016 for Exercise Your Mind, a combined run/walk that promoted awareness about the library's summer reading program.
-The series tentatively plans to hold a fund-raising run in July 2017 to raise money for the library.
+The series held it MidSummer Championship race at the library in 2017, raising \$170 for the facility.
+It will again hold that event in July 2018.